imptype/serverless-chatgpt-discord-bot/README.md

 ### Running Online
 2 ways
-1. install on space app
+1. install on space app, see `Discovery.md` for now.
 2. push yourself

 ## Resources